A Trip to Smithfields Meat Market

-After visiting the rest of our suppliers, collecting our English-reared Beef, Pork, Lamb and Chicken, I was invited to see the whole carcasses brought into the market.
+After visiting the rest of our suppliers, collecting our purchases for the day, I was invited to see the whole carcasses brought into the market.
 It’s an education to watch the speed with which these wholesale butchers break down each carcass, with great skill and care, ensuring the quality of the meat is preserved in the process.

 The last place to visit within the market is the main shopping area, to pick out the special orders that our own customers have placed.
 This area is open to the general public from early morning until 7am, offering a wide selection of meat, game, pates, sausages and cheeses.
 It’s a lesser known valuable benefit of making the effort to get to market.
 After a final coffee and bacon bap in one of the local cafes which caters to the mass army of white coat workers, we head back to our three shops to put away our stock ready to sell over the next day.

 We got back to Hampstead just before 7am armed with a load of new business cards (it’s a very competitive market place, which is great for competitive pricing that we pass on to you and also fantastic for quality maintenance).
 I grabbed a few rashers of our Blythburgh free range bacon and headed home for a hot bacon sandwich and cup of tea.